openaps/AndroidAPSdocs/docs/EN/Usage/autotune.md

 ## Autotune settings

+(autotune-plugin-settings)=

 ### Autotune plugin settings

 ![Autotune default screen](../images/Autotune/Autotune_11.png)

-- Automation Switch Profile (default Off): see [Run Autotune with an automation rule](#run-autotune-with-an-automation-rule) below.
+- Automation Switch Profile (default Off): see [Run Autotune with an automation rule](autotune-run-autotune-with-an-automation-rule) below.
 If you change this setting to On, the input profile will automatically be updated by the Tuned profile, and it will be activated.
   - **Be Carefull, you must trust and verified during several following days that after an update and activation of Tuned profile without modification, it improves your loop**

 - Categorize UAM as basal (default On): This setting is for the users using AndroidAPS without any carbs entered (Full UAM).
 It will prevent (when Off) to categorize UAM as basal.
   - Note: if you have at least one hour of Carbs absorption detected during one day, then all data categorized as "UAM" will be categorized as basal, whatever this setting (On or Off)
 - Number of days of data (default 5): You can define default value with this setting.
 Each time your select a new profile in Autotune plugin, Tune days parameter will be replaced by this default value
-- Apply average result in circadian IC/ISF (default Off): see [Circadian IC or ISF profile](#circadian-ic-or-isf-profile) below.
+- Apply average result in circadian IC/ISF (default Off): see [Circadian IC or ISF profile](autotune-circadian-ic-or-isf-profile) below.

 ### Other settings